Beyond the 4Cs of Diamond Buying | Key Factors that Impact Beauty and Value June 10, 2015 15:31

 For Quality (Great or Best + Truly Rare)

-If budget is not an issue, and you want a diamond that is rare, then D Color, Flawless Clarity, or "D-Flawless" is what those who have a more refined taste go for.
+If budget is not an issue, and you want a diamond that is rare, then D Color, Flawless Clarity, or "D-Flawless" is the best quality available.
 Can you tell the difference between colorless, and near colorless when mounted, or flawless to slightly included?
-Not really, but the fact that perhaps less than .01 % of people might have diamonds of that statistics might move you.
+Not really, but the fact that perhaps less than .01 % of people might have diamonds of that statistics might mean something to you.
 For instance, all things being equal, a great quality diamond, with no brown tinge or milkiness will range in price as noted below;

 - a 1ct D Flawless is roughly 20-25K, and;